PawelDabrowski83/genAlgo/README.md

 <li>using TDD</li></ul>

 ## Development progress
-<p>We are working to develop functioning Stage 3 on 04.01.2021 - refactor in Gene and Evaluator.</p>
+<p>We are working to develop functioning Stage 4 on 11.01.2021 - CrossoverService.</p>

 ## Workflow
 - We use separate branches to develop each stage of project.